JeyasuryaUR/QuizApp/readme.md

 ## Deployment

+> NOTE: The app is currently deployed with Render at https://quizapp-3rqz.onrender.com/

 To deploy the application, you can use services like Heroku, Render, or any other cloud provider that supports Django applications.
 Make sure to configure the environment variables and database settings accordingly.

 ## Contact